md-mannan/CashManagement/README.md

 ### Getting Started

-1. **Register/Login**: Create an account or login to access the system
+1. **Register/Login**: Create an account or login to access your personal finance dashboard
 2. **Configure Currency**: Go to Settings > Currency to set your preferred currencies
 3. **Add Transactions**: Start adding your income, expenses, receivables, and payables
-4. **View Analytics**: Check the dashboard for insights into your financial data
+4. **View Analytics**: Check the dashboard for insights into your personal financial data
+5. **Privacy First**: All your data is private - only you can see your transactions and analytics

 ### Currency Configuration